-To reduce the chance of construction defects and the costly claims that can accompany them, quality assurance is an absolute must.
-Integrating the “2 Cs” – collaboration and continuity – as cornerstones of your construction company’s overall quality control plan makes a valuable difference.
+To help reduce the chance of construction defects and the costly claims that can accompany them, quality assurance is an absolute must.
+Integrating the “2 Cs” — collaboration and continuity — as cornerstones of your construction company’s overall quality control plan can make a valuable difference.
 Follow this checklist to incorporate these 10 steps into your program.

 - Issue a written, site-specific quality control document.

 Share this with everyone involved in the project – from architects to suppliers – to set expectations, outline responsibilities, and align goals right from the start.

 - Form a quality control committee.